 Note that defendants should not pursue motions to reconsider and appeals at the same time.
 If an appeal is pending and the defendant has filed a motion to reconsider, the motion will be moot.
 So defendants need to decide with their defense attorneys whether to file an appeal or a motion to reconsider first.7

 The judge will vacate the original sentence and hand down a lesser punishment.
-Depending on the case, this lesser sentence may include a shorter prison sentence, probation, fines, and/or classes.8
+Depending on the case, this lesser sentence may include a

 Then the original penalties will stand, but the defendant may still appeal the ruling.